 What training and qualifications do the staff have (in relation to SEND)?

-The SENCo has achieved the National SENCo award.
+The SENCo has achieved the National SENCo award and lego therapy training.

 All staff at our school have training in a great number of areas of special educational needs and disability.
 Staff have had training in the following: